 What about moms who want to nurse and pump?

-If you are looking for tips on how to add pumping to breastfeeding or are wondering when to pump when exclusively breastfeeding, this post will help.
+If you are looking for tips on how to add pumping to breastfeeding or are wondering when to pump when exclusively breastfeeding, here are some great breastfeeding tips.

 Pumping when nursing a baby is completely different because of a few things:

 - Unlike exclusive pumpers, you don’t want to create an oversupply of milk.
 This is really important when your maternity leave ends because oversupply and pumping for work often go hand in hand for nursing moms.